When it comes to learning how to be a comedian…

 So if you are learning how to be a comedian…

-Don’t get discouraged if your stand-up material doesn’t quite get the response you would like in the opening act spot.
+Don’t get discouraged if your stand-up material doesn’t quite get the response you would like in the opening act spot, even if it has generated big laughs in other positions in the line-up.

 You have a tough job there “warming up” the crowd that most comedians that follow you will appreciate.